Pescara Abruzzo And Molise, Italy Travel Guide

 TIM, Vodafone, and WindTre are main providers.
 Iliad is also an option.

-Most accommodations, cafes, bars, and restaurants in Pescara offer free Wi-Fi for guests.
+Most accommodations, cafes, bars, plus dining places in Pescara offer free Wi-Fi for guests.

 Italy's national postal service, Poste Italiane, operates throughout Pescara.